Trademark Application in Turkey

 17. Can I register a trademark in my own name and then transfer it to my company?

 Yes, but the assignment must be properly drafted and recorded with TÜRKPATENT to be enforceable.
-We recommend filing in the correct corporate name from the outset to avoid additional fees and possible tax implications.
+We recommend filing in the correct corporate name from the outset, which avoids extra fees and possible tax implications later.

 If you are preparing to enter the Turkish market, expanding an existing brand, or responding to an opposition or refusal, Leo Patent can help.
 We offer: